 - There was only a single cause of action regardless of whether the issue was the duty to defend or the duty to indemnify;

 - No parties were eliminated from the action by the lower court ruling; and

 - The same facts and issues were relevant to determination of a duty to defend or a duty to indemnify.

 Based on this analysis, the court determined that the matter was not ripe for appeal because the Final Partial Judgment did not constitute an appealable order.
 This case demonstrates the complex procedural issues involved in pursuing an appeal in an insurance claims dispute.
-These types of subtle legal standards can have a profound impact, so an insured should retain an experienced Florida insurance attorney when pursuing litigation against an insurer.
+These types of subtle legal standards can have a profound impact, so an insured should retain an experienced insurance claims attorney when pursuing litigation against an insurer.